-(To open the Windows directory in your system, click Start – Run, type %systemroot% and press ENTER.)
+(To open the Windows directory in your system, click Start → Run, type

 Then, follow one of the methods below.

-Download copypath.vbs and save it to your Windows directory.
+- Download copypath.zip extract the script file copypath.vbs file to your Windows directory.

 Additional Tip: If you want to make the Copy as Path command always available (without needing to use the SHIFT key), simply delete the value named Extended in the registry location below, using the Registry Editor: